pithymaxim/teaching/Rscraps/inspecting_data/readme.md

 # Show the number of rows and columns (shows rows first, then columns):
 dim(mtcars)
+# Output: [1] 32 11

-# Show variable names and their types
+# Show variable names and their types (this one is boring because every variable is numeric)
 str(mtcars)

 # Look at the first 10 rows